Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Results

 \subsection{Black Hole-Stellar Mass Relation}

 \BEAGLE-AGN enables the decoupling of AGN and stellar components, allowing analysis of GHZ2’s black hole-to-stellar mass ratio.
-It is important to note that in the absence of an AGN continuum component, the stellar masses derived from \BEAGLE-AGN will be systematically overestimated.
-Since the continuum is modeled solely through stellar emission, the fit attributes all continuum light to stars, inflating the inferred stellar mass.
-Consequently, the derived black hole–to–stellar mass ratios should be interpreted as lower limits.
-Using the stellar mass from \BEAGLE-AGN and our black hole mass estimate, we find an elevated M$_{BH}$/M$_*$ compared to the local relation, consistent with high-redshift AGN, measuring M$_{BH}$/M$_*$ = 0.03$^{+0.01}_{-0.01}$, 0.05$^{+0.02}_{-0.02}$ and 0.25$^{+0.09}_{-0.12}$, for $\eta$ = 1, 0.5, 0.1 (Figure~\ref{fig:mbh_mstar_ratio}; \citealt{Pacucci_2023,Harikane_2023,Ubler_2023, Ding_2023,Pacucci_2024, Direct_BH_Mass_2025}).
+Using the stellar and black hole mass from the best fitting model, we find an elevated M$_{BH}$/M$_*$ compared to the local relation, consistent with high-redshift AGN, measuring M$_{BH}$/M$_*$ = 0.03$^{+0.01}_{-0.01}$, 0.06$^{+0.02}_{-0.02}$, and 0.30$^{+0.09}_{-0.11}$, for $\eta$ = 1, 0.5, 0.1 respectively (Figure~\ref{fig:mbh_mstar_ratio}; \citealt{Pacucci_2023,Harikane_2023,Ubler_2023, Ding_2023,Pacucci_2024, Direct_BH_Mass_2025}).
 If the AGN interpretation holds, GHZ2 provides a stringent test case for black hole seeding and co-evolution models to explore how a system can reach the M$_{BH}$/M$_*$ ratio by $z$ = 12.34.